-Table 4.2 Most common problems in classes
+Table 4.2 which one among problems listed are most common in classes you teach?

-Frequency Percentage
+Category Frequency Percentage

-10 50%
+Short attention span 10 50%

-5 25 %
+Lack of concentration 5 25 %

-3 15 %
+Memory and recall 3 15 %

-2 10 %
+Frequent absenteeism Total 2 10 %

 20 100 %

-10 5 3

-Results of the findings in table 4.2 show that short attention span problems are dominant in most classes with 50 % respondents citing it.
-This was followed by lack of concentration problems registering 25 % of respondents' choices.
+Result of the findings in table 4.2 show that short attention span problems are dominant in most classes with 50 % respondents citing it.
+This was followed by lack of concentration problems registering 25 % of respondents choices.
 Problem of learners with memory recall was cited by 15 % of respondents while problems of frequent absenteeism had a 10 % response from teachers.
 It is clear that most learners have one problem or the other which hinders them from progressive learning.
 This further translates in challenges for teachers as these are barriers to learning and development.
 To handle these problems would require the expertise of skilled teachers without which most learners would always lag behind.